AzeematRaji/ersilia-outreachy/README.md

 this will return a featurised dataset in the data/ successfully.

-### Build an ML model
+### Training the model

-- XGBoost for model training because it handles structured data well and optimized for performance.
-- scikit-learn provides utilities for preprocesing, evaluation and saving the model.
+For training the model, use XGBoost due to its optimization for performance with structured data.
+Additionally, scikit-learn is used for preprocessing, evaluation, and saving the model.

-#### Steps to build a model
+#### Steps to train a model

-1- Install/confirm required packages, xgboost, sklearn, matpotlib.
+1-  Install the Required Packages

+Ensure all required dependencies installed:

-`pip install xgboost scikit-learn matpotlib` `pip list`
+`pip install xgboost scikit-learn matpotlib`

+confirm installation with:

+`pip list`

+2-  Merge the Featurised Data with Raw Data

-2- Merged featurised data and raw data to have the y column in the dataframe, this is because of the featuriser that was used
+Combine the featurised and raw data to include the target column (Y) in the dataset.
+The following code does that:

 ```
+# load raw and featurised data
 raw_df = pd.read_csv("../data/bioavailabity.csv")
 featurized_df = pd.read_csv("../data/featurised_bioavailability.csv")

+# merge both data
 merged_df = featurized_df.merge(raw_df[["Drug_ID", "Y"]], left_on="key", right_on="Drug_ID")

+# drop unneccessary columns
 merged_df = merged_df.drop(columns=["key", "input", "Drug_ID"])
 merged_df.to_csv("../data/merged_ft_bioavailability.csv", index=False)
 ```
-the dataframe is now features and target column ready to be use for training
+Now, the dataframe will have both features and the target column (Y), making it ready for training.

+3- Separate Features and Target

-3- Seperate data into x and y
+Split the data into features (x) and target (y):

 ```
 x = merged_df.drop(columns=["Y"])
 y = merged_df["Y"]
 ```

-4- Split data into training and testing
+4- Split data into training and testing set

+Use scikit-learn train_test_split to split the data into training and testing sets:

 ```
 from sklearn.model_selection import train_test_split